 Tax forms and documents

 Many of us are far from ready to file our taxes when we go for year end accounting help.
 Still, it’s a good idea to bring any tax documents and forms you do have ready.
 Your tax forms are an overview of your financial year—not unlike your business financial reports.
-They can be helpful in confirming things like self-employment income, spending on contractors, and payroll expenses.
+They can be helpful in confirming things like self-employment income, spending on contractors, and your small business payroll expenses.

 If you have them ready, bring these tax documents to your accountant’s office:

 - All 1099-NEC forms and 1099-MISC forms you’ve received from clients or customers

 - All 1099-NEC forms you’ve sent to contractors

 - All employee W-2 forms and your W-3 form

 - All 1099-K forms from third-party financial institutions and payment processors (like Wave)